 Step 6: Bake the cakes for 30 minutes at 350º F. Baking time will vary depending on the size of your pans.

 To test to see if the cakes are finished baking, insert a toothpick into the center of the cakes.
 If the toothpick comes out clean, it is done baking.
-If you see batter or crumbs, the cakes need to be baked longer.
+If you see batter or crumbs, the cakes must be baked longer.

 Step 7: Move the cakes in their pans to a cooling rack.
 After 5 minutes, gently remove the cakes from the pans onto a wire cooling rack.